mongodb/leafygreen-ui/STYLEGUIDE.md

 ---

-### Prefer render props over `cloneElement`
+### Avoid `cloneElement`

 #### Why

+Using cloneElement is uncommon and can lead to fragile code.
+Prefer render props, context, or custom Hook

-Passing a render prop into a component instead of cloning a prop/child is more explicit, and makes it easier to trace a child component's state.
+Passing a **render prop** into a component instead of cloning a prop/child is more explicit, and makes it easier to trace a child component's state.

 See [react.dev](https://react.dev/reference/react/cloneElement#passing-data-with-a-render-prop) for more details.